Republicans back away from confronting Trump and his loyalists after the Capitol insurrection, embracing them instead

-McConnell (R-Ky.) voted Tuesday against a procedural motion to proceed with Trump’s impeachment in the Senate, while McCarthy (R-Calif.), planned to meet with Trump in Florida on Thursday to mend relations that were frayed by the Jan.
+McConnell (R-Ky.) voted Tuesday against a procedural motion to proceed with Trump’s impeachment in the Senate, while McCarthy (R-Calif.) planned to meet with Trump in Florida on Thursday to mend relations that were frayed by the Jan.
 6 attack, according to an adviser to the former president.

 The efforts from the top serve to accommodate Trump’s most fervent supporters as they continue to champion the falsehood of widespread electoral fraud that motivated the attack on Jan.
-6 and to seek retribution against the few Republicans who have sought accountability from Trump and the party’s conspiracy-minded elements.
+6 and to seek retribution against the few Republicans who have called for accountability from Trump and the party’s conspiracy-minded elements.

 McCarthy has rewarded with committee assignments new pro-Trump firebrands such as Rep. Marjorie Taylor Greene (R-Ga.), a QAnon supporter who in the past appeared to espouse violence toward Democratic leaders.
 Other members of Congress, including Rep. Matt Gaetz (R-Fla.), have promised to inflict punishment on GOP colleagues who voted for Trump’s impeachment.

-For party leadership and top election strategists, video of protesters pummeling Capitol police officers or chanting for the death of Vice President Mike Pence has proved less germane to current considerations than the potential to quickly return to power.
+For party leadership and top election strategists, video of protesters pummeling Capitol Police officers or chanting for the death of Vice President Mike Pence has proved less germane to current considerations than the potential to quickly return to power.
 They have been calling for more party comity, even with those holding extremist views.

 “The issue is, will the Republicans let whatever their splits are prevent them from making inroads in 2022, or will Democrats succeed in making Donald Trump the issue?” said Ari Fleischer, a former White House press secretary and Republican consultant.

-Operating from Florida, Trump’s own advisers have been encouraging party leaders to move on from impeachment and refrain from further criticism of Trump, even as they plot retribution against Republicans who opposed Trump’s final effort to overturn the election.
-Trump campaign advisers have commissioned and circulated to GOP lawmakers polling that shows Trump as still formidable in their states and making clear that he would seek revenge for votes against him.
+Operating from Florida, Trump’s advisers have been encouraging party leaders to move on from impeachment and refrain from further criticism of the former president, even as they plot retribution against Republicans who opposed Trump’s final effort to overturn the election.
+Trump campaign advisers have commissioned and circulated to GOP lawmakers polling that shows him as still formidable in their states and made clear that he would seek revenge for votes against him.

 “We cannot take the House and the Senate back without his help.
 That’s just a fact,” said Sen. Lindsey O. Graham (R-S.C.), who has called for prosecuting every person who illegally entered the U.S. Capitol but opposes impeachment.